TurboROM-Legacy/manifest/README.md

 Then use one of these:

-	make -j# bacon (# is number of jobs you CPU can handle)
+	make -j# turbo (# is number of jobs you CPU can handle)

 or:

-	mka bacon (Uses as much of the CPU as is possible)
+	mka turbo (Uses as much of the CPU as is possible)

 (NOTE: bacon does not build the OnePlus One, it will build any device)